 Also, your avid readers could lose trust in your credibility which affects your reputation as a trusted source.

-Therefore, curated content should not be passed off as your original work.
+Therefore, any content you curate should not be passed off as your original work.
 Tag your sources in a social media post.
 If it’s a blog post, make sure to add links to their pages.

 Include Your Thoughts In Curated Content

-Content curation does not necessarily imply creating content from scratch.
+Content curation does not necessarily imply creating new content created from scratch.
 However, it helps to include your thoughts within the curated content.

 Your audience would love your undiluted opinions about the sources you share.
-You can also extract quotes from a piece you love or create an image to compliment your content.
+You can also extract quotes from a piece you love or create an image to complement your content feed.

 Interview Subject Matter Experts (SMEs)